cdhiraj40/mobile-dapp-scaffold/README.md

 ## Bug / Feature Request

-If you find a bug in the app, kindly open an issue [here](https://github.com/cdhiraj40/mobile-dapp-scaffold/issues/new) to report it by including a proper description of the bug and the expected result.
-Feature requests are appreciated too.
+If you find a bug in the app, kindly open an issue [here](https://github.com/cdhiraj40/mobile-dapp-scaffold/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D%3A+) to report it by including a proper description of the bug and the expected result. https://github.com/cdhiraj40/mobile-dapp-scaffold/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFeature+Request%5D%3A+ are appreciated too.
 If you feel like a certain feature is missing, feel free to create an issue to discuss with the maintainers.